BLOG

 Manual reporting doesn't scale.
 An agency managing 20 clients spending 2 hours per report burns 40 hours every month on data compilation alone.
 That's an entire employee's week spent copying numbers between tools.
 Automation reclaims that time and eliminates human error in data transcription.

-CampaignSwift's report builder connects directly to every major social platform, pulls live data into your branded templates, and generates client-ready reports on schedule.
-Your team adds the strategic commentary and insights that justify your retainer - the part that actually requires human expertise.
+CampaignSwift's report builder connects directly to every major social platform via agency reporting automation, pulls live data into your branded templates with full white-label customization, and generates client-ready reports on schedule.
+Your team adds the strategic commentary and insights that justify your retainer — the part that actually requires human expertise.
+We unpack the broader landscape in our roundup of the best social media analytics tools for agencies and our piece on how agencies hit 87% client retention through better reporting.

 Build Better Client Reports with CampaignSwift